What's compelling to me is when I actually forget I'm watching a demo reel, and that I'm just being entertained.

 It's a huge time-consuming job.
 If the person watching your reel isn't immediately impressed by your work, they will move on to the next.

-It is incredibly important to grab the viewer's attention as early as possible with what you think is your best piece and then leave them with a lasting memory to close.
+Animator and CG Spectrum co-founder Nick Fredin says it's incredibly important to grab the viewer's attention as early as possible with what you think is your best piece, and then leave them with a lasting memory to close.

 3. Keep it short and sweet

 How long should your demo reel be?
 Under 2 minutes!

 A demo reel or folio that is concise and only filled with high-quality content stands a better chance to be appreciated by the viewer.